One year ago Five Passover Desserts

 “Every festival meal, the family insists that I prepare these, so we can have them in the soup.
 They say, ‘You must make it!’, so I do, even though I am 98 years old, I still make them.”

 The dough is only very slightly sweet, so the biscuits can be prepared as a savoury dish, and served in soup as they are in Lena’s family.
-Or they can be served dredged in sugar, as a desert, as they are across Europe – like the Italian Crostoli - or dredged in honey and spices as they are in Central Asia.
+Or they can be served dredged in sugar, as a dessert, as they are across Europe – like the Italian Crostoli - or dredged in honey and spices as they are in Central Asia.
 One of the wonderful things about this project is seeing how variations on the same dish appear in Jewish homes from country to country!

 - ¾ cup plain flour